gabrielvicenteYT/placeholdermcforafullguide/docs/hacked_clients/liquidbounce/legacy/value_explanations/combat/KILLAURA.md

 - Recommended value: 35

 #### RayCast
-- Hits any entity in the Targets that is between you and your target
+- Hits any entity in the Targets that is between you and your target.

 - Recommended value: true